Reasonable adjustments

 2. Confirm ‘Yes’ when asked if you need reasonable adjustments

-1. Within two working days we will be in touch to acknowledge your request for reasonable adjustments
+4. Within two working days of submission of your application we will be in touch to acknowledge your application and with details of next steps.

 • You receive your named liaison

-1. Within the following five working days we will be in touch to provide you with your named liaison
+1. Within the five working days you will be contacted by your reasonable adjustment liaison (RAL)

-3. If we have sufficient information we will send you a proposal for your reasonable adjustment plan
+2. If we have sufficient information, your RAL will send you a reasonable adjustment proposal.

 • You accept and pay, then we book you in

 We do our best to make sure this website and our candidate accounts are accessible to people with a disability that affects their use of the internet.
-But if you cannot use our online registration and booking process due to a disability, please get in touch by phone 0203 486 3080 or email enquiries@sqe.sra.org.uk.
+But if you cannot use our online registration and booking process due to a disability, please get in touch by phone 0203 486 3080 to speak to the Candidate Services Team or email the Equality Team at equality.quality@sqe.sra.org.uk.

 Information for disability assessors

-We do ask for evidence if you need a reasonable adjustment.
+We do ask for supporting information if you need a reasonable adjustment.
 If you need to let your doctor or healthcare professional know about the SQE and what's involved, we have information available to explain the qualification and what is needed to request a reasonable adjustment.
-We suggest that you speak with the relevant professional to obtain the evidence to support your application as early as possible.
+We suggest that you speak with the relevant professional to obtain the information to support your application as early as possible.

 Learn more: Information for disability assessors